LonamiWebs/Telethon/client/doc/concepts/chats.rst

 Users, supergroups and channels all need an :term:`access hash`.

-In Telethon, the :class:`~types.PackedChat` is the recommended way to deal with the identifier-hash pairs.
+In Telethon, the :class:`~types.PeerRef` is the recommended way to deal with the identifier-hash pairs.
 This compact type can be used anywhere a chat is expected.
 It's designed to be easy to store and cache in any way your application chooses.